AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 > [!NOTE]
 > "open" is Mac OSX command.
+> If rm package-json is done after npm install uglify-js@3.3.9, as indicated in the iCn3D instructions, gulp will not work, and npm install needs to be rerun.
+As a first step everyting works OK.

+> [!NOTE]
-The working local version of icn3d is in the "dist" directory.
+> The working local version of icn3d is in the "dist" directory.
 This directory can be renamed (icn3d) and moved around.
-When scripting icn3d it needs to be at the root level of the directory it is in.
+When scripting, the icn3d directory needs to be at the root level of the directory it is in.

 An example directory may look like this.
 ```